mattermost/docs/source/administration/config-settings.md

 **Enable Team Creation** (`"EnableTeamCreation": true`)

-`true`: Ability to create a new team is enabled for all users; “false”: the ability to create teams is disabled.
+`true`: Ability to create a new team is enabled for all users; `false`: the ability to create teams is disabled.
 The Create A New Team button is hidden in the main menu UI.

 **Enable User Creation** (`"EnableUserCreation": true`)

-`true`: Ability to create new accounts is enabled via inviting new members or sharing the team invite link; “false”: the ability to create accounts is disabled.
+`true`: Ability to create new accounts is enabled via inviting new members or sharing the team invite link; `false`: the ability to create accounts is disabled.
 The create account button displays an error when trying to signup via an email invite or team invite link.

 **Restrict Creation To Domains** (`"RestrictCreationToDomains": ""`)